This describes links from a text selection, within the $Text of a note, to something else:

 If the anchor is at the end of a line or paragraph, typing more text may extend the anchor when this is not required.
 In such circumstances, press Opt+spacebar.
 The closes the anchor and adds a space after the anchor.
 If a space is not required immediately following the anchor, after adding the ⌥+Spacebar add the desired character, then left arrow key and backspace (delete) key to remove the space and thus allow the anchor to stop in the middle of a word or just before punctuation.

 Links can point to a location in the destination note's $Text.

-From v8.8.0, when renaming notes, Tinderbox finds and updates any text links that link to the renamed note and are anchored to the note’s old name.
+When renaming notes, Tinderbox finds and updates any text links that link to the renamed note and are anchored to the note's old name.